raveenapp/main-site/content/gallery/_index.md

 type: "page"
 ---

 These are some of my favourite pictures from over the years.
-I seperated trips in a seperate page:
+I seperated trips in a different pages:

 - [Peru - May 2022]({{< ref "gallery/perugallery">}})